Federal judge sides with House Democrats over subpoena for Trump’s financial records

 "Courts have grappled for more than a century with the question of the scope of Congress’s investigative power," Mehta wrote.
 "The binding principle that emerges from these judicial decisions is that courts must presume Congress is acting in furtherance of its constitutional responsibility to legislate and must defer to congressional judgments about what Congress needs to carry out that purpose.
 To be sure, there are limits on Congress’s investigative authority.
 But those limits do not substantially constrain Congress."

-The judge added: “It is simply not fathomable that a Constitution that grants Congress the power to remove a President for reasons including criminal behavior would deny Congress the power to investigate him for unlawful conduct—past or present—even without formally opening an impeachment inquiry."
+The judge continued: “It is simply not fathomable that a Constitution that grants Congress the power to remove a President for reasons including criminal behavior would deny Congress the power to investigate him for unlawful conduct—past or present—even without formally opening an impeachment inquiry."

 The president’s legal team, in a filing earlier this month, had asked the judge to prohibit Mazars from “enforcing or complying” with the subpoena, issued April 15.

+Trump's lawyers quoted Democrats as openly admitting they wanted to use subpoena power for political purposes.
+“We’re going to have to build an air traffic control tower to keep track of all the subpoenas flying from here to the White House," one Democrat said; another referenced a "subpoena cannon" firing at the White House.

-Trump's lawyers had argued the subpoena to Mazars “lacks a legitimate legislative purpose,” and is an “unconstitutional attempt to exercise ‘the powers of law enforcement.’”
+Trump's lawyers also argued the subpoena to Mazars “lacks a legitimate legislative purpose,” and is an “unconstitutional attempt to exercise ‘the powers of law enforcement.’”

+But, Mehta wrote in his ruling, the standard for obtaining a valid congressional subpoena is not a difficult bar to clear under Supreme Court precedent, and Democrats had easily shown they were not simply out on a "fishing expedition."
+Comments made by Democrats suggesting their political motivations, Mehta said, did not automatically make the subpoena itself invalid.

+"The Oversight Committee has shown that it is not engaged in a pure fishing expedition for the President’s financial records," the judge wrote.
+"It is undisputed that the President did not initially identify as liabilities on his public disclosure forms the payments that Michael Cohen made to alleged mistresses during the presidential campaign.
+Furthermore, Michael Cohen has pleaded guilty to campaign finance violations arising from those payments."

 Trump’s lawyers also noted that the House Oversight Committee, led by Chairman Elijah Cummings, D-Md., is leading several Trump-focused investigations.